“I will do this job as long as I feel that…

 Furthermore, the phrase implies physical stamina.
 Despite her frail appearance, she famously worked out with a trainer.
 She performed planks and push-ups well into her eighties.
 She understood that physical strength supported mental endurance.
 Thus, “full steam” encompassed her entire being.
 It was a holistic approach to her job.

 Additionally, the metaphor suggests speed and efficiency.
 A steam engine at full power moves quickly.
 Ginsburg was known for her speed in producing opinions.
 She often finished her writing assignments early.
 She did not want to slow down the Court’s processes.
 Therefore, the quote reflects her respect for the institution itself.
-She would not let her presence become a hindrance.
+Her presence would not become a hindrance.

 She also used other phrases to describe her tenure.
 For instance, she often said she would take it “year by year.”
 On other occasions, she referenced her former colleague, Justice Louis Brandeis.
 She admired how he served until he could no longer perform at his best.
 She viewed his tenure as a model for her own.